dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

-This storage is calculated as the Lake Mead storage above the protection zone (Cell C21) minus the total water conservation program balances (Cell C21; Blue Public pool in Figure 2).
-This storage represents additional storage that may be allocated to the Lower Basin states or other users (see Step 3 Split storage in Row 35).
+This storage is calculated as the Lake Mead storage above the protection zone (Cell C21) minus the total water conservation program balances (Cell C21; Blue Public pool in Figure 1).
+This storage represents additional storage that may be allocated to the Lower Basin states or other users such as Tribal Nations of the Lower Basin (see Step 3 Split storage in Row 35).

 ### **(vii) Percent of Tribal Nation water in California**